ksaj/antivirus-mbr/README.md

 I've since lost the source code for the dropper program, so I've included the DEBUG script that I originally generated for it.
 It should be trivial to modify it for any other hex2bin type programs.
 Essentially it spells out all the bytes needed to recreate the original binary file.

 **IMPORTANT:** the dropper also copies the original partition table.
 If you install the PCSCAV mbr you either need to use the dropper program, or edit the partition table yoursrlf.
-If you don't, the disk or disk image will no longer boot!
+If you don't, the disk or disk image will no longer boot and you will have lost your partition info!

 The source code is heavily documented so it should be fairly trivial to figure out how it works.